danschultz/mesh/spec.md

 Mesh follows the guidelines of [semantic versioning](http://www.semver.org).

 ## Store
-At the heart of Mesh, is the store.
-The store is where all the models of your application are kept.
+The store is what your application interacts with to load, query, and persist data changes.
+Any records that are retrieved from your backend are stored here for your application to use.

 ### Queries
 Queries are used to find data within the store.
-You can query for a single record, or many records.
+You can search for a single record, or many records.

 	// Creating queries
 	var person:Person = store.query(Person).find(1);
 	var people:ResultsList = store.query(Person).findAll();

-Sometimes you'll want to load the queries through the data source.
-Calling the query's `load()` method will tell the store's data source to load the data for that query.
-It's up to the data source to interpret the query and map it to the backend services that are available.
-Multiple calls to `load()` will ensure that the query is only loaded once.
-Calling `refresh()` will force an reload of the query.
+Sometimes the data for the query hasn't been loaded yet.
+Calling `load()` will load the data for the query.
+The `load()` method will only load the data if it hasn't been loaded yet.
+Call `refresh()` if you want to force a reload of the data.

 	// Load a query from the data source var males:ResultsList = store.query(Person).where({sex:"m"}).load();